yud1sta/feathers-refresh-token/README.md

 1. issueRefreshToken - issuing refresh token after user authenticated successfully and save it via custom refresh-tokens service
 2. refreshAccessToken - issuing new access token by making a POST request to /refresh-tokens endpoint along with user Id and a valid refresh token
+3. revokeRefreshToken - revoke refresh token by making PATCH request to /refresh-tokens endpoint
-3. logoutUser - remove the refresh token by making a DELETE request to /refresh-tokens endpoint
+4. logoutUser - remove the refresh token by making a DELETE request to /refresh-tokens endpoint

 ### This is still new, use with caution

-****
+---

 ## How to use it